This question comes up pretty often: “Hey Tim, what are the top times to trade ?” or “When do you like to trade?”

 - Webinar archives.
 A treasure trove of questions answered, trades dissected, and observation of live trading.

-- Access to with a syllabus to take you through them in the right order.
+- Access to my DVDs with a syllabus to take you through them in the right order.
 Don’t skip this.
 Don’t overlook it.
 This is the foundational knowledge you need for success.